 Hybrid Clouds: Using Both The Cloud and On-Prem Data Centers

-Hybrid cloud is a term used for a mixed environment that uses a combination of on-prem data centers, private clouds, or public clouds.
+Hybrid cloud is a term used for a mixed environment that leverages a combination of on-prem data centers, private clouds, or public clouds.
 For example, a large organization might have infrastructure and access management on-prem, HR applications running on a private cloud, and a public cloud environment for the DevOps team to use for their testing and production environments.

 In many ways, a hybrid cloud environment combines the best aspects of each solution: The scalability and speed of the cloud, with the familiarity and control of existing on-prem data centers and private cloud solutions.
 Connectria offers a range of options for customers to purchase hybrid cloud solutions.
 These include managed hosting services for standardized cloud solutions, as well as custom managed hosting for enterprise-class x86 servers from major brands.

-A question that often comes up in discussions of hybrid cloud solutions is how do these different data centers talk to each other?
+A question that often comes up in discussions of hybrid cloud solutions is, how do these different data centers communicate?
 That is, how are on-prem systems integrated with private and public clouds to share information and services?
 It’s a great question, the details of which go well beyond this article.
 In short, an organization creates a “virtualization layer” that can spin up and support virtual machines and containers.
 A cloud software layer is built on top of this and handles the interaction between the various clouds through application programming interfaces (APIs).
 Thus, the answer to how cloud computing and data centers are related is a complex one.
 In the end, the basic one-line answer is that public clouds, private clouds, and on-prem data centers can talk to each other if an experienced cloud architect has set up the systems and interfaces correctly.